 - Stage 2 hypertension.
 More severe hypertension, stage 2 hypertension is a systolic pressure of 160 mm Hg or higher or a diastolic pressure of 100 mm Hg or higher.

 Both numbers in a blood pressure reading are important.
-But after age 50, the systolic reading is even more significant.
-Isolated systolic hypertension — when diastolic pressure is normal but systolic pressure is high — is the most common type of high blood pressure among people older than 50.
+But after age 60, the systolic reading is even more significant.
+Isolated systolic hypertension — when diastolic pressure is normal but systolic pressure is high — is a common type of high blood pressure among people older than 60.

-Your doctor will likely take two to three blood pressure readings each at two or more separate appointments before diagnosing you with high blood pressure.
-This is because blood pressure normally varies throughout the day — and sometimes specifically during visits to the doctor, a condition called white-coat hypertension.
+Your doctor will likely take two to three blood pressure readings each at three or more separate appointments before diagnosing you with high blood pressure.
+This is because blood pressure normally varies throughout the day, and sometimes specifically during visits to the doctor, a condition called white-coat hypertension.
+Your blood pressure should be measured in both arms to determine if there is a difference.
 Your doctor may ask you to record your blood pressure at home and at work to provide additional information.

 Taking your blood pressure at home